simonscmap/cmapdatapipeline/docs/data_ingestion/workflow.rst

 These datasets usually need quite a bit of data munging to make them match the CMAP data format.
 Additionally, metadata needs to be collected and created.
 To keep a record of data transformations, any processing scripts should be placed in **/process/../process_datasetname.py**.
 Additionally, any relevant collection information should be placed in **/collect/../collect_datasetname.py**.
 A text file containing a link to the process and collect scripts in GitHub should be saved in the vault to **{dataset table name}/code/**

 With the addition of the QC API, it is suggested to submit the final, cleaned dataset to the validator.
+Once QC is complete and the /final folder is populated with the finalized template, ingestion can be done as if it was a user submitted dataset as described above.

 Outside 'Large' Datasets